 Leonardo da Vinci was fascinated with human anatomy and how the human body worked.
 He filled many notebooks with his studies of the human body.

-Leonardo is known to make many important discoveries about human anatomy.
+Leonardo is known to have made many important discoveries about human anatomy.
 He produced one of the first accurate descriptions of the human spine.

-He also made many contributions to understanding the human heart and how the heart operated.
+He also made many contributions to understanding the human heart and how the heart operates.
 Leonardo understood that the heart had four chambers.
-He also discovered the arterial and filling chamber contract together while the pumping chambers or ventricles were relaxing and vice versa.
+He also discovered the arterial and filling chambers contract together while the pumping chambers or ventricles were relaxing and vice versa.

 Today, this continues to be a lot of our basis for understanding the human heart and how the heart pumps blood and operates.
 He also studied and began to understand things as the aorta value.